ri1anapolis/mysql-files-to-firebase-str/README.md

 ```

+- Section `crypto_key`: Secret key to be used do salt or cypher a message;
 - Section `mysql`: All the configurations related to MySQL, including the select statement;
 - Section `mongo`: All the connection parameters to the MongoDB Cloud instance;
 - Section `firebaseConfig`: All the parameters to work with Google Firebase.
 Get it from Firebase Config Panel;